Christmas Slow stitching with Forage by Lisa Mattock

-Join Lisa at one of these two workshops to learn boro and sashiko stitching, along with loved embroidery stitches.
+Join Lisa her special Christmas themed workshop on 8th September to learn boro and sashiko stitching, along with loved embroidery stitches.

 The notion of “slow stitching”

 Slow stitching centres around the “make do and mend” and “waste not, want not” ethos of yesteryear.

 It is a nod to the generations that came before ours in which reusing and recycling were necessary and admirable.
 This is not a complicated process which relies on numerous fancy, perfectly executed stitches and fastidious neatness.
 Rather, we embrace the timeworn nature of our materials, and the individuality of our stitching methods.
 Simplicity is key.